-Extracted water from the dewatering bins is pumped through enclosed pipes to the Ash Surge Basin.
+Extracted water from the dewatering bins is gravity-fed through a concrete trough to the newly retrofitted Bypass Basin.
 Occasionally, CCR material is placed in the Metal Cleaning Basin.
-The Bypass Basin has ceased receiving CCR and non-CCR waste streams.
-After settling occurs, water from the Ash Surge Basin and the Metal Cleaning Basin is ultimately discharged through a final settling basin and then through a regulated NPDES outfall.
+The Ash Surge Basin has ceased receiving CCR and non-CCR waste streams.
+After settling occurs, water from the Bypass Basin and the Metal Cleaning Basin is ultimately discharged through a regulated NPDES outfall.
 These basins are normally filled with water; however, dredging occasionally may be required to remove the settled material from each basin.
 When this requirement occurs, the basins are dewatered and the dredged material is allowed to dry within each basin.
 When the material is suitable for transport, it is loaded into open top trucks, covered if necessary, and sent off site to a mine reclamation site.
 Potential fugitive dust emissions could occur if dry bottom ash and slag residual is exposed or loaded during excessive windy and dry weather conditions.